Accurate single-domain scaffolding of three nonoverlapping protein epitopes using deep learning

 Abstract

-De novo protein design has seen major success in scaffolding single functional motifs, however, in nature most proteins present multiple functional sites.
-Here we describe an approach to simultaneously scaffold multiple functional sites in a single domain protein using deep learning.
-We designed small single domain immunogens, under 130 residues, that simultaneously present three distinct and irregular motifs from respiratory syncytial virus.
-These motifs together comprise nearly half of the designed proteins, and hence the overall folds are quite unusual with little global similarity to proteins in the PDB.
-Despite this, X-ray crystal structures confirm the accuracy of presentation of each of the motifs, and the multi-epitope design yields improved cross-reactive titers and neutralizing response compared to a single-epitope immunogen.
-The successful presentation of three distinct binding surfaces in a small single domain protein highlights the power of generative deep learning methods to solve complex protein design problems.
+De novo protein design has seen major success in scaffolding single functional motifs; however, in nature, most proteins present multiple functional sites.
+Here, we describe an approach to simultaneously scaffold multiple functional sites in a single-domain protein using deep learning.
+We designed small single-domain immunogens, under 130 residues, that present three distinct and irregular motifs from respiratory syncytial virus.
+These motifs together comprise nearly half of the designed proteins; hence, the overall folds are quite unusual with little global similarity to proteins in the Protein Data Bank.
+Despite this, X-ray crystal structures confirmed the accuracy of presentation of each of the motifs and the multiepitope design yields improved cross-reactive titers and neutralizing response compared to a single-epitope immunogen.
+The successful presentation of three distinct binding surfaces in a small single-domain protein highlights the power of generative deep learning methods to solve complex protein design problems.

 Article activity feed